-The Identity Working Group aims at facilitating the exchange of ideas, best practices and domain-specific knowledge between the digital identity and blockchain communities, including researchers, governments and international institutions.
+The Identity Working Group aims to facilitate the exchange of ideas, best practices and domain-specific knowledge between the digital identity and blockchain communities, including researchers, governments and international institutions.

 The Working Group supports and fosters the creation of an identity ecosystem for interoperable, trusted blockchain services.
-This will be achieved by providing compliance and foundational layers for the governance and interoperability of identity systems that can be used in blockchain applications.
+We can achieve such an ecosystem by providing compliance and foundational layers for the governance and interoperability of identity systems for use in blockchain applications.

-• Creating a positioning on how trust is defined in decentralized identity and how trust in SSI services can be evaluated/assessed in the different parts of the world
+- - Create a positioning on how trust is defined in decentralised identity and how trust in SSI services can be evaluated/assessed in the different parts of the world

-• Collaborate with the INATBA standardisation committee with a focus on 'ISO TC 307', 'ITUT' and 'CEN-CENELEC' to coordinate on projects and documents.
+- - Collaborate with the INATBA standardisation committee with a focus on 'ISO TC 307', 'ITUT' and 'CEN-CENELEC' to coordinate projects and documents.

-The Working Group engages in a number of activities aimed at achieving the aforementioned objectives.
-Among others, the WG focuses on: furthering the reach of the SSI paper, building bilateral engagement with DGs Connect and Just, organise roundtable with the Privacy Working Group on impact of privacy regulations on decentralised identity, organise a technical-oriented event for SSI-based projects.
+Further the reach of its SSI paper, build bilateral engagement with DGs Connect and Just, organise a roundtable with the Privacy Working Group on the impact of privacy regulations on decentralised identity and organise a technical-oriented event for SSI-based projects.

 Work to Date

 The Identity Working Group published a position paper on decentralised identity with a focus on self-sovereign identity and hosted a follow-up event debating the paper's stances.
 Members of the Working Group participated in bilateral discussions on the reviewed version of the eIDAS and responded to the European Commission's public consultation on the eIDAS regulatory framework.